 Knowledgeable criminal defense lawyer defends clients in the East Brunswick area against serious federal charges

 Conspiracy has always been a murky term in criminal law, and when the charge is brought in U.S. District Court, it can be even more confusing.
 In the federal criminal justice system, a conspiracy charge related to drug trafficking or large-scale fraud operations can expose you to a severe risk of punishment.
-The attorney with The Law Firm of Michael Robert Rosas represents people in the East Brunswick area and throughout New Jersey who face conspiracy charges.
+The attorney with Michael Rosas Law PC represents people in the East Brunswick area and throughout New Jersey who face conspiracy charges.
 My experience handling federal cases and my knowledge of the laws governing conspiracy enable me to challenge the case against you to protect your rights and preserve your freedom.

 What is conspiracy?

 A conspiracy is an agreement between two or more people to commit a crime, together with an overt act by at least one person to advance the illegal purpose of the conspiracy.
 An actual crime need not have been committed, a conspirator need not know all the details of the illegal plan, and the overt act need not itself have been a crime.
 The agreement is the essence of the conspiracy, not the crime itself.
 Conspiracy is charged as a felony even if the actual crime is a misdemeanor.
 That's why it's essential to be represented by an attorney who has successfully defended clients facing conspiracy charges.

 Experienced litigator defends New Jersey clients against complex federal conspiracy charges

 In real life, a federal conspiracy offense might involve dozens or hundreds of people, with most unknown to one another, who are alleged to have participated in a complex drug trafficking or fraud scheme.
 Drawing on my knowledge of federal fraud law, I can work to challenge the evidence linking you to the agreement by proving that:

 - The alleged overt acts were in fact innocent and unconnected to the criminal conduct.